 All employees are treated the same; we do not pay more or less to employees based on their gender or minority status.

 Are you only hiring women and minorities?

-No!
-We are hiring people of all kinds and welcome resumes from anyone.
-We just have a larger number of resumes from non-diverse candidates, so we’re instituting this program to bring our applicant pool into balance.
+No. We are hiring people of all kinds and welcome resumes from anyone.
+We just have a larger number of resumes from candidates with similar backgrounds, so we’re instituting this program to bring our applicant pool into balance.

 Why are you willing to pay for women and minority referrals, but not other candidates?